SingularDTV/snglsDAO-whitepaper/README.md

 ## CONTENTS
 ### **I. Intro**

-  1. State of The Commons
+		A. State of The Commons
-  2. Comparison between Bitcoin/Ethereum and Content Mining
+		B. Comparison between Bitcoin/Ethereum and Content Mining
-  3. Platform Manifesto
+		C. Platform Manifesto
      	a.
 We ask, “what can our platform do for content, not what content can do for our platform.”
-  4. The choice is up to the people
+		D. The choice is up to the people

 ### **II.
 WEB3 Tech Stack**